 - 27.1 The Authorised Officer must follow the principles, processes and template documents of these Contract Standing Orders as appropriate for awarding grants prior to entering into any grant arrangements. - 27.2 Grant funding arrangements should be considered carefully to decide whether they are in fact a procurement for the purposes of these Contracts Standing Orders.
 A genuine Grant funding arrangement is not a procurement.
-However, Officers should consider whether the purpose that the grant is being provided for could be achieved through a procurement.

-- 27.2 Before awarding any grant with an estimated value of £100,000 and above, the Authorised Officer must consult the Chief Financial Officer. - 27.3 All grant agreements shall be recorded in the Contracts and Grant Register.
+However, Officers should consider whether the purpose that the grant is being provided for could be achieved through a procurement. - 27.3 Before awarding any grant with an estimated value of £100,000 and above, the Authorised Officer must consult the Chief Financial Officer. - 27.4 For the purpose of the UK Subsidy Control Regime a 'grant award' proforma must be completed for all grants regardless of value and returned to Procurement Services, prior to award of the grant, who will update the national BEIS database with details of the grant. - 27.5 All grant agreements shall be recorded in the Contracts and Grant Register.